 When I was a child, my mum used to bake me these kind of "kulcha" breads:) I loved them!
 I missed those baby breads and decided to make some for my sweety too.
 These "kulcha"s are so fun to make with your child!
 And they are great for school snacks!
 Just cut them in half horizontally and put some filling inside.
-They are surely better then shop made buns:)
+They are surely better than any shop buns:)

 Ingredients: